athulkal/athulkallungal.com/content/posts/UKSponsorCompanyAnalysis.md

 ### Final results

-I used to pandas to update the dataset and save it as a new csv file.
+I used pandas to update the dataset and save it as a new csv file.
 I did some clean up work in Excel and the data was ready to be visualised.
 I used Tableau to do this beacause it is a easy to use software.
 You can check out the detailed visualisation over [here](https://public.tableau.com/app/profile/athul.kallungal/viz/TechcompaniesUKsponsor/TechSponsorChart?publish=yes)

 ![DataVisualised](/img/Visualisation.png)